Hitarth247/Reinforcement_Learning_Project/README.md

-# Reinforcement Learning with Reward Shaping
+# Deep Q-Learning for Atari Games

 This repository contains code for training a DQN agent with reward shaping on various environments including Montezuma's Revenge, Breakout, and CartPole.